zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 using the following URL:
 http://vendor-service-review4.7e14.starter-us-west-2.openshiftapps.com/camel/vendor/{id}

+_Note: Your personal URL will be different from the one shown above_

-## Prepare the Maven Fabric8 Plugin - Catalog Service
+## Prepare the Maven Fabric8 Plugin - `catalog-service`

 1. Open the `pom.xml` file for the `catalog-service`.
 Include the `openshift/java` ImageStream name in the `<from>` element in the plugin